-Sage quickly becomes a small woody shrub that can need replacing every 3 to 4 years.
+Sage quickly becomes a small woody shrub that can need replacing every three to four years.
 Frequent harvesting and pruning help to reinvigorate sage plants.
 While a sage plant is in its prime, it makes an attractive addition to both herb gardens and ornamental borders.
-The purple, golden and tricolor varieties work especially well as edging plants, for borders or paths.
+The purple, golden, and tricolor varieties work especially well as edging plants, for borders or paths.